j-2k/ShaderShowcase2023Public/README.md

 This project will hold 2 showcase projects, I explain them below:
 - First part will showcase the Valorant dance effect from the radiant entertainment system with a bunch of my shaders I created & learned throughout the year for fun.
 This was mainly to re-learn particle effects & learn new shader techniques.
 - Second part will showcase some secret "quake" stuff let's just say that...

+(I had to reupload? this repo due to some issues, so here we are... & thanks to the 2 stargazers :>)

 # Videos out of this Project